ceph/ceph/doc/radosgw/pubsub-module.rst

 PubSub Performance Stats
 -------------------------
+Same counters are shared between the pubsub sync module and the notification mechanism.

-- ``pubsub_event_triggered``: running counter of events with at lease one pubsub topic associated with them
+- ``pubsub_event_triggered``: running counter of events with at lease one topic associated with them
-- ``pubsub_event_lost``: running counter of events that had pubsub topics and subscriptions associated with them but that were not stored or pushed to any of the subscriptions
+- ``pubsub_event_lost``: running counter of events that had topics and subscriptions associated with them but that were not stored or pushed to any of the subscriptions
-- ``pubsub_store_ok``: running counter, for all subscriptions, of stored pubsub events
+- ``pubsub_store_ok``: running counter, for all subscriptions, of stored events
-- ``pubsub_store_fail``: running counter, for all subscriptions, of pubsub events that needed to be stored but failed
+- ``pubsub_store_fail``: running counter, for all subscriptions, of events failed to be stored
-- ``pubsub_push_ok``: running counter, for all subscriptions, of pubsub events successfully pushed to their endpoint
+- ``pubsub_push_ok``: running counter, for all subscriptions, of events successfully pushed to their endpoint
-- ``pubsub_push_fail``: running counter, for all subscriptions, of pubsub events failed to be pushed to their endpoint
+- ``pubsub_push_fail``: running counter, for all subscriptions, of events failed to be pushed to their endpoint
-- ``pubsub_push_pending``: gauge value of pubsub events pushed to a endpoint but not acked or nacked yet
+- ``pubsub_push_pending``: gauge value of events pushed to an endpoint but not acked or nacked yet

 .. note::